Life

 Media

-Luke and his 240k of Instagram followers can be found on @luke.stoltman.
-Both Luke and Tom have also attracted close to 200k subscribers on YouTube under the name of Stoltman Brothers.
+The Stoltman brothers have enjoyed increased media attention and have an ever-growing social media presence.
+Luke and his 342k of Instagram followers can be found on @luke.stoltman.
+Both Luke and Tom have also attracted over 260k subscribers on YouTube under the name of Stoltman Brothers.
 Their channel is hugely entertaining and follows their competition and training exploits, among other activities.
-On Facebook, Luke Stoltman – The Highland Oak is where fans can catch up with Luke.
+On Facebook, Luke Stoltman – The Highland Oak, is where fans can catch up with him.